ehmicky/keep-func-props/README.md

 [![Twitter](https://img.shields.io/badge/%E2%80%8B-twitter-4cc61e.svg?logo=twitter)](https://twitter.com/intent/follow?screen_name=ehmicky)
 [![Medium](https://img.shields.io/badge/%E2%80%8B-medium-4cc61e.svg?logo=medium)](https://medium.com/@ehmicky)

-Wrap a function without changing its name, length and other properties.
+Wrap a function without changing its name and other properties.

-Function wrappers return a new function which means the original function's `name`, `length` and other properties are usually lost.
+Function wrappers return a new function which means the original function's `name` and other properties are usually lost.
 This module enhances them to keep those properties instead.

 Function wrappers are commonly used in functional programming.
 They take a function as input and return it wrapped.
 Examples include